Removal and repair of shock absorbers GAZ-2705

-Shock absorbers are designed to dampen vehicle vibrations that occur when driving on rough roads
+Shock absorbers are designed to dampen vehicle vibrations that occur when driving on uneven roads

-Their action is based on the use of resistance to fluid flow through small bore sections in compression and recoil valves.
+Their action is based on the use of resistance to fluid flow through small flow sections in compression and return valves.

-The comfort of the car and the durability of body parts and chassis largely depend on the operation of shock absorbers.
+The comfort of the car and the durability of body and chassis parts largely depend on the performance of shock absorbers.

-Normally working shock absorbers should dampen the vibrations of the car after moving over an obstacle in 1-3 rolls.
+Normal working shock absorbers should dampen vehicle vibrations after moving over an obstacle in 1-3 strokes.

-If squeaks, knocks occur when driving off-road, then you need to check the condition of the shock absorbers.
+If you experience squeaks or knocks when driving off-road, you need to check the condition of the shock absorbers.

-If the stem is bent or there are delaminations of the chrome coating on the working surface, traces of corrosion, scuffing, damage to the threaded part or wrench flats, then the shock absorber must be replaced.
+If the rod is bent or there are peelings of the chrome coating on the working surface, traces of corrosion, scuffing, damage to the threaded part or key flats, then the shock absorber must be replaced.

 Jack up and remove the front wheel of the car.
-If we are working on a viewing ditch, this can be omitted.
+If we are working on an inspection ditch, we don’t have to do this.

 Remove the outer washer.